MeshWorld India Logo MeshWorld.

 wg addconf wg0 <(wg-quick strip wg0)

-Create a file to import into your client device:
+Create a file to import into your device:

 [Interface]